ipython/ipyparallel/docs/source/db.rst

 ====

 The advantage of the database backends is, of course, that large amounts of data can be stored that won't fit in memory.
-The basic DictDB 'backend' is actually to just store all of this information in a Python dictionary.
+The basic DictDB 'backend' stores all of this information in a Python dictionary.
 This is very fast, but will run out of memory quickly if you move a lot of data around, or your cluster is to run for a long time.